YasirAli21-cmd/Phishing-Website-Detection/README.md

 Bash

 python app.py
-Once the server starts, open your browser and visit: http://127.0.0.1:5000
+Once the server starts, open your browser and visit: http://127.0.0.1:5000.

-You will be redirected to the YSENTRY dashboard.

 🧠 Model Logic & Technical Details <a name="model-logic--technical-details"></a>
 🔹 Machine Learning Algorithm
-Multinomial Naive Bayes Selected due to its high efficiency and performance in text-based classification tasks such as URL analysis.
+Multinomial Naive Bayes was selected due to its high efficiency and performance in text-based classification tasks such as URL analysis.

 🔹 Feature Engineering
 The system performs lexical analysis on URLs, including:

-URL length analysis
+URL length.

-Frequency of special characters (@, ?, -, .)
+Frequency of special characters (@, ?, -, .).

-Domain and protocol patterns
+Domain and protocol patterns.

 🔹 Vectorization
-URLs are transformed into numerical vectors using a trained vectorizer.pkl.
-This enables statistical probability-based classification.
+URLs are transformed into numerical vectors using a trained vectorizer.pkl, enabling statistical probability-based classification.

 🔹 Dataset & Accuracy
 Trained on 21,000+ phishing and legitimate URLs.